 - ✓ Run-off balance sheet assumption; - ✓ Cash flow bucketing assets and liabilities cash flows are projected onto monthly time buckets up to 1-year and yearly time bucket above 1 year based on interest reset dates for floating rate instruments or contractual repayment schedule for fixed rate instruments.
 The 1-month time bucket is further broken down into overnight, 2d-8d and 9d-1m buckets.
-Future interest flows have been excluded; - ✓ Non-maturity deposits (NMDs) all NMDs have been treated as non-core deposits, i.e. have been considered as overnight deposits;

-- ✓ Revolving loans credit cards, overdrafts and other loans with similar characteristics have been mapped into the 9d-1month time bucket; - ✓ Fixed rate loans subject to prepayment risk no loan prepayment options have been taken into account for the calculation.
-Fixed rate loans represent a very small portion of total loan portfolio; - ✓ Term deposits subject to early redemption risk no early termination of term deposits has been factored in the calculations; - ✓ Treatment of own equity net equity, after covering for fixed assets, net NPLs and other non-interest bearing assets, has been included in the calculation with an overnight duration.
+Future interest flows have been excluded; - ✓ Non-maturity deposits (NMDs) all NMDs have been treated as non-core deposits, i.e. have been considered as overnight deposits; - ✓ Revolving loans credit cards, overdrafts and other loans with similar characteristics have been mapped into the 9d-1month time bucket; - ✓ Fixed rate loans subject to prepayment risk no loan prepayment options have been taken into account for the calculation.
+Fixed rate loans represent only a small portion of total loan portfolio; - ✓ Term deposits subject to early redemption risk no early termination of term deposits has been factored in the calculations.
+The weighted average remaining maturity of term deposits is significantly less than one year; - ✓ Treatment of own equity net equity, after covering for fixed assets, net NPLs and other non-interest bearing assets, has been included in the calculation with an overnight duration.